-Persons with Disabilities: From Principles to Practice, Part II
+Persons with Disabilities: From Experience to Principles

-I am a visual learner so by preference (teaching and facilitating in the way I like to learn) I tend to prioritize visual learning when designing learning experiences: showing what I mean using diagrams and pictures, drawing on visual metaphors to invite new connections, and calling on learners to draw tables, flow charts, and diagrams that demonstrate causal or relational links from one idea or action to the next.
-When facilitating small and large group sessions, I like to invite learners to document their idea on cards and post them, either in a web chart or on a wall calendar or timeline, the more colors the better.
-My experience is that most of the learners appreciate these practices but not all.
+I am a visual learner so I tend to prioritize visual learning when designing learning experiences: showing what I mean using diagrams and pictures, drawing on visual metaphors to invite new connections, and calling on learners to draw tables, flow charts, and diagrams that demonstrate causal or relational links from one idea or action to the next.

-To my regret, as a result I have been caught flat-footed by participants with visual impairment.
-Even though one participant came prepared with the learning design printed in Braille so that she was able to follow along without visual cues, the learning tasks did not, in the main, invite her to put her best foot forward.
-Even though another participant was mobile because of a motorized chair, the walk-n-talks, the shifting partners of 2 x 2 or trios often demanded accommodations that unduly brought attention to him and how to accommodate those small group dialogue practices.
-And even though a third participant expressed her thoughts and ideas with great wisdom and clarity, I found myself learning forward, squinting, and bending over as if listening to a child because of her speech impairment.
+Even though one participant came prepared with the learning design printed in Braille, the learning tasks did not invite her to put her best foot forward.
+Even though another participant was mobile because of a motorized chair, the walk-n-talks and the shifting partners of 2 x 2 or trios often demanded accommodations that brought attention to him.
+And even though a third participant expressed her thoughts and ideas with great wisdom and clarity, I found myself leaning forward, squinting, and bending over as if listening to a child due to her speech impairment.

-I need to stretch my understanding and practice of inclusion well beyond a minimal definition of seeing to it that every voice is heard.
-So what does inclusion in this inclusive-of-persons-with-disabilities mean?
+So what does inclusion in regards to persons with disabilities mean?
 What does it mean to demonstrate respect and safety for each and all?
 What does engagement look like?
-How will we design learning events so that all participants, including those persons with disabilities, are able to tell, show and demonstrate how smart they are?
+How will we design learning events so that all participants, including those persons with disabilities, are able to tell, show, and demonstrate their intelligence?

 Practical Tips for More Inclusion